HaShiRaMaReiZo/deli_backend/DEPLOYMENT.md

 # Deli Backend - Deployment Guide

-Complete guide for deploying the Deli backend to Render with MySQL.
+Complete guide for deploying the Deli backend to Render with PostgreSQL.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)